apache/arrow/docs/source/cpp/streaming_execution.rst

 ``scan``
 ---------

-There is no definition Scan-Node in the source, but the behavior of is defined using :class:`arrow::dataset::ScanNodeOptions`.
+`scan` is an operation used to load and process data, and the behavior of is defined using :class:`arrow::dataset::ScanNodeOptions`.
 This option contains a set of definitions.
+The :ref:`dataset<cpp-dataset-reading>` API also use scanner for processing data.

 Option definitions for :class:`arrow::dataset::ScanNodeOptions`::